tejasajja/Homophobia_Transphobia_Detection_on_social_media-comments/README.md

 To run the expriments:Open the notebook in colab and upload required dataset from the datafolder as per the experiment.

 The translation and agumentation is done using the files in Utilities folder.

+In Expreiements folder:

+Mbert_Expreiments.ipynb : containd zero short expreiemts on mbert along with robustness tests Indibert_Expreiments.ipynb : containd zero short expreiemts on Indibert along with robustness tests XLMroberta_Expreiments.ipynb : containd zero short expreiemts on XLMroberta along with robustness tests XLNet Expreiments : containd zero short expreiemts on XLNet along with robustness tests

+Multilingual_mbert.ipynb, Multilingual_indibert.ipynb ,Multilingual_xlmroberta.ipynb and Multilingual_XLnet.ipynb : contins experiment on models where we trained the model with all other languages and evalutated on different language testsets.